-Where To Stay In Roswell
+Best Places To Stay In Roswell

 Although my stops in Roswell have been short ones on New Mexico road trips, there are many places to stay in Roswell if you plan to spend the night.
 The city has a variety of hotels and motels, from national chains to local gems.
-You can also find vacation rentals through services like Vrbo and Airbnb, enjoy a bed and breakfast like the Clary Sage, or book a campsite.
+You can also find vacation rentals through services like

 What To Know Before You Go